 The Uttarayani fair is an amalgamation of culture and fun to entertain the audience of the fair.
-It is also an important way of communicating to a large population and thus political workers often use it to convey messages to people.
+It is also an important way of communication to a large population and thus political workers often use it to convey their messages to the people.
 It is one of the biggest fairs organised in Bageshwar District of Uttarakhand.
-It is observed on Makar Sankranti Festival that is held on the 14th of January every year.
+It is observed at the Makar Sankranti Festival that is held on the 14th of January every year.
 It is celebrated in both the regions Kumaon and Garhwal of Uttarakhand.

-During the fair, local artists perform on their regional songs and dances such as Chholiya, Jhoras, Chancharis and many more.
+During the fair, local artists perform on their regional songs and display several folk dance forms such as Chholiya, Jhoras, Chancharis and many more.

 Chholiya.
-Chholiya is a folk dance form which belongs to Kumaun region of Uttarakhand.
+Chholiya is a folk dance form that belongs to Kumaun region of Uttarakhand.
 It is performed by a group of men and women dressed in colourful attire.

 Jhoras.
 It is also named as Kumaoni Jhora which is a Pahari Jhora dance form performed by a group of women while singing their folk songs in Kumaoni languages.

 If you are at Uttarayani Fair, you will get insights into their lifestyle and one of the major things is to explore the local shops at fair.
 Different household and handicraft items are sold here.
 Some of them are casks, bamboo items, baskets, copper pots and many more.

 This ancient temple is one of the most popular temples in Uttarakhand.
 Every year the temple witnesses a huge number of Hindu pilgrimages to seek the blessings from Lord Shiva.
 It is situated at the confluence of Sarayu and Gomati rivers.
 The architectural marvel can be seen in the beautiful temple which is designed in basic North-Indian Nagar architecture.
 During the Shivaratri, the temple looks more enthusiastic and cheerful.